I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi--hbafcpbindingentry2.md

 ### -field <b>ScsiId</b>

 <dd>
-<p>Contains a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff556042">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.</p>
+<p>Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi--hbascsiid.md">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.</p>
 </dd>
 </dl>

 ## -remarks
-<p>This structure is very similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556034">HBAFCPBindingEntry</a> structure.
+<p>This structure is very similar to the <a href="..\hbapiwmi\ns-hbapiwmi--hbafcpbindingentry.md">HBAFCPBindingEntry</a> structure.
 The only difference is that HBAFCPBindingEntry2 includes the number that the operating system generates for the logical unit. </p>

-<p>The WMI tool suite generates a declaration of HBAFCPBindingEntry2 automatically when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556037">HBAFCPBindingEntry WMI Class</a> that is defined in <i>hbaapi.mof</i>. </p>
+<p>The WMI tool suite generates a declaration of HBAFCPBindingEntry2 automatically when it compiles the <a href="storage.hbafcpbindingentry_wmi_class">HBAFCPBindingEntry WMI Class</a> that is defined in <i>hbaapi.mof</i>. </p>

 <p>For an explanation of the fibre channel protocol (FCP), see the T11 committee's <i>dpANS Fibre Channel Protocol for SCSI</i> specification. </p>